sfluegel05/metaNNvis/results/report.md

 ### Saliency

-Saliency Maps ([Simonyan, 2013](#simonyan2013)) are a basic visualization method for neural networks which use the gradient of the class score with respect to the input image.
+Saliency Maps ([Simonyan, 2013](#simonyan2013)) are a basic visualisation method for neural networks which use the gradient of the class score with respect to the input image.

 For our purposes, we trained both a TensorFlow and a PyTorch model on the MNIST dataset and applied the Saliency implementations of Captum and tf-keras-vis to them.
 [Figure 6](#fig:comparison_saliency) shows the results for one input image.
 For both models, the results from Captum and tf-keras-vis are nearly equal when additional parameters are used (see last row, columns 1 and 3).
 The additional parameters have been chosen deliberately in a way that results in similar results for both implementations.
 The remaining difference, which is several orders of magnitude lower than the method output, can be attributed to minor numerical differences resulting from the model translation process.
 If the default parameters are used, the difference between the Captum and tf-keras-vis results is significantly larger (see columns 2 and 4).
 This happens because tf-keras-vis has a `normalize_map` parameter that defaults to `true`, which scales the Saliency Map to values between 0 and 1.

 <div class="row" style="display: flex">